shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/README.md

-# MCP Draw.io Server
+# MCP drawio Server

-A Model Context Protocol (MCP) server implementation for draw.io (diagrams.net) diagrams.
+A Model Context Protocol (MCP) server implementation for drawio (diagrams.net) diagrams.
 This server allows AI agents (via IDE plugins or codegen tools) to read, generate, and edit `.drawio` diagram files.

 > **Important Note:** The Server-Sent Events (SSE) functionality is **NOT YET IMPLEMENTED**.
 Only the basic HTTP API functionality for diagram manipulation is working as expected.
 The server provides direct API endpoints but the MCP protocol integration via SSE is still under development.